emilp-tuwien/nfl-attendance-prediction/README.md

 ## 🧪 Data Source

-The dataset was created by merging the following files from [Kaggle](https://www.kaggle.com/datasets/sujaykapadnis/nfl-stadium-attendance-dataset) by Sujay Kapadnis:
+The dataset was created by merging and preprocessing the following files from [Kaggle](https://www.kaggle.com/datasets/sujaykapadnis/nfl-stadium-attendance-dataset) by Sujay Kapadnis:

 - `games.csv`
 - `standings.csv`
 - `attendance.csv`

+The merging and preprocessing is also described in the `prediction.ipynb` Jupyter notebook.
 ---

 ## ⚙️ Preprocessing Steps